 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Consid lered
+Require Recommend Require for Some Consider if Submitted Not Considered ered

 SAT or ACT 0 0 0 • 0

 ACT Only 0 0 0 • 0

 SAT Only 0 0 0 • 0

 C8D In addition, does your institution use applicants' test scores for academic advising?

-Yes or No 7 No C8E Latest date by which SAT or ACT scores must be received for fall-term admission NI/A Latest date by which SAT Subject Test scores must be received for fall-term admission N/A N/A C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some stude required of some students due to differences by academic program, student academic background, or may be considered in lieu of the SAT and ACT.): or all domestic students.
-International students must C8G □ Please indicate which tests your institution uses for placement (e.g., state tests): SAT
+Yes or No No

+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

+Latest date by which SAT Subject Tes t scores must be received for fall-term admission

+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not QU is test optional for all domestic students.
+International students mus required of some students due to differences by academic program, student academic background, or if other examinations submit a TOEFL.
+C8F may be considered in lieu of the SAT and ACT.):

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-- ACT
+- SAT - ACT

-- SAT Subject Tests V
+SAT Subject Tests Ø AP

+9 CLEP

-- CLEP Institutional Exam
+Institutional Exam

-- State Exam (specify):
+State Exam (specify):